TikTok Demographics 2026: Key Stats & Trends

 Lastly

 TikTok’s user demographics are constantly evolving, making it an essential platform for digital marketing.
-Understanding its audience trends helps brands create effective strategies to engage with the right users.
+Understanding audience trends helps brands create effective strategies to engage with the right users.

 As TikTok expands into older demographics and global markets, businesses that adapt will stay ahead of the curve.